ahmedfekry/ahmedfekry.github.io/FrontendMentor/qr-code-component-main/README.md

 ### What I learned

-I learned how to use flex box and media queries to design response website
+I learned how to use flex box and media queries to design response website. i learned also box sizing and how it is usefull in not including the padding and border in the rendered width of the element

 ### Continued development